CrystalVortex/Hex-Terminal/README.md

 # Hex-Terminal
 <strong>
-A CLI terminal or an alternative to your default terminal/console
+An alternative to your default CLI

 # Features